-Mother's Caring About Self (MCAS) is an Intensive Outpatient Program (IOP) for women with substance use disorders.
-Members participate in at least nine hours of intensive treatment each week, consisting of a mixture of individual and group therapy, as well as meeting with a Care Manager and/or Recovery Coach.
+Women's Recovery Services offers an Intensive Outpatient Program (IOP) for women with substance use disorders.
+Members participate in at least nine hours of intensive treatment each week, consisting of a mixture of individual and group therapy, as well as meeting with a recovery coach and peer support specialist.
 Childcare is available.
 This program works closely with the Department of Child Safety (DCS) and the Family Drug Court with the goal of reunifying families.